How to File a Wrongful Termination Lawsuit in Torrance, CA

 After an investigation, either agency may issue a Right to Sue letter, which grants you legal permission to move forward with a wrongful termination lawsuit.
 This letter is a crucial step in the litigation process.

-Initiating a Civil Lawsuit in Torrance
+How to Start a Wrongful Termination Lawsuit in Torrance

 Once you receive your Right to Sue, you can begin filing a wrongful termination lawsuit.
 The process begins with your employment attorney drafting a complaint outlining the facts, legal grounds, and damages sought.
 You’ll also need to serve your employer with a copy of the lawsuit.